bytedream/stream-bypass/README.md

 ##### Install

-If you want to use the addon in Chromium or any browser which is based on it, follow the steps in [installation](#-installation).
+If you want to use the addon in Chromium or any browser which is based on it, follow the steps in the [manual installation](#-installation).
 When using firefox, use the following:

 1. Type `about:debugging` in the browser's address bar.